-Some Church of Scotland ministers have an important role serving as chaplains in non-parish settings.
-Chaplains provide spiritual comfort and support to men and women in challenging and demanding situations.
+Chaplains provide spiritual comfort and support to people in challenging and demanding situations.

-Work Place Chaplaincy aims to offer relevant pastoral and spiritual support to people where they are – in the setting of their daily work and individual lives.
-The chaplain is available to all of all denominations or none, from the managing director to the new-start apprentice.
+Work Place Chaplaincy Scotland aims to offer relevant pastoral and spiritual support to people where they are – in the setting of their daily work and individual lives.
+Chaplains are available to people of all denominations or none, from the managing director to the new-start apprentice.

 In every situation where a chaplain is invited to serve, they enjoy a degree of independence from the management structure.
 This allows chaplains to exercise a conciliatory or intercessory role, when appropriate, which can be valuable both to individuals and to the organisation concerned.